Can I ship my rifle directly to you, or do I have to ship through a dealer?

 Do you work on shotguns, 22’s, AR 15’s, or hand guns?

 Hill Country Rifles services only bolt-action, center fire rifles.
+We also sell our custom 22 LR and our RPR 22’s, 17 HMR’s and 22 WMR’s.
 We do not repair shotguns, 22’s, or AR platforms of any kind.
-Our 1911 division, called Hill Country Handguns builds custom 1911 handguns but we do not offer any handgun repair services.

 Why do you no longer guarantee accuracy on your Accurizing service?